movq/openbsd/gnu/btrfs-progs/README.md

 - Native online `device add` and `device remove` for SINGLE/DUP filesystems, including unequal device sizes and physical relocation of occupied chunks.
   Removal needs unallocated space for each whole chunk on a remaining member;
-  balance, profile conversion, and device resizing are not implemented.
+  profile conversion and device resizing are not implemented.
+- Native online `balance start`, `balance status`, and `balance cancel`.
+  Data, metadata, and system block groups support `usage=N`, `usage=MIN..MAX`, and `limit=N` filters.
+Balance compacts live allocations and releases emptied groups, including on a single device.
+It preserves data sharing, compression, preallocation, and checksums.
+Relocation is synchronous; file I/O and filesystem writers wait while it runs.
+Profile conversion, mixed block groups, pause/resume, and persistent balance state are not supported.
 - Linux version 1 full and incremental send/receive, including hard links, special files, timestamps, and opaque extended attributes.
 Commands select a filesystem by mountpoint and interpret subvolume paths from tree 5;